Did AI get more negative recently?: Concluding remarks

 \section{Concluding remarks}

 \sectionlabel{sec:conclusion}

-We analyzed stance in abstracts of scientific publications, where authors position themselves positively or negatively with respect to related work.
-We annotated over 2k abstracts from ML and NLP venues and trained a SciBERT model on a subset of the annotated abstracts, verifying that the model is of sufficiently high quality for the task.
+We analysed stance in abstracts of scientific publications, where authors position themselves positively or negatively (with respect to related work).
+We annotated over 1.5 k abstracts from ML and NLP venues and trained a SciBERT model on a subset of the annotated abstracts, verifying that the model is of sufficiently high quality for the task.
 We then used this model to automatically predict the stance of a paper based on its title and abstract.
-We applied the model large-scale to a collection of 41k scientific publications in the domain of NLP and ML from the years 1984 to 2021 to enable large-scale analysis.
+We applied the model large-scale to a collection of 41 k scientific publications in the domain of NLP and ML from the years 1984 to 2021 to enable large-scale analysis.

-The analysis revealed that the majority of papers in the past and today have a positive stance, that the average stance has substantially increased over time, yielding support for the hypothesis that ML and NLP have become ``rapid discovery sciences'', and that the ML domain is more positive than the NLP domain.
-Scientific publications used to be more negative in the early days, then became very positive until they started to get more negative again recently.
-Overall, publications got also more extreme over time, which means that papers with a positive stance became more positive and papers with a negative stance more negative.
-We found negative papers to be more influential than positive ones in terms of citations they receive and, recently, more likely to be accepted to NLP/ML venues.
+The analysis revealed that the majority of papers in the past and today have a positive stance, that the average stance has substantially increased over time, yielding support for the hypothesis that ML and NLP have become `rapid discovery sciences', and that the ML domain is more positive than the NLP domain.
+Scientific publications used to have a more negative stance in the early days, then became very positive until they started to get more negative again recently.
+Overall, publications also got more extreme over time, which means that positive papers became more positive and papers with a negative stance more negative.
+We found (very) negative papers to be more influential than (mildly) positive ones in terms of citations they receive and more likely to be accepted to NLP/ML venues.

+We believe that NLP/ML turned more positive when the fields became more statistically solid, starting from the 1990s, and when authors started to build on the existing literature, with a peak of positivity in the mid-2010s, the beginning of the deep learning revolution.
+This hype has apparently also led to a recent increase in negativity, when papers started to challenge the validity of some of the claims \citep{Marcus2018DeepLA}, when issues of adversarial robustness \citep{kurakin2018adversarial} and reproducibility \citep{post-2018-call,Chen2022ReproducibilityIF} became apparent and people began to question evaluation frameworks \citep{Reimers2017ReportingSD}.

+Our results also inform the recent work of \citet{bowman-2022-dangers}, who warns of the dangers of (what he calls) `underclaiming papers' (which are negative papers in our terminology) by providing quantitative measures of negative papers over time.
+Given that negative papers tend to receive more attention (in terms of citations), we point out that they may also be key factors in improving the status-quo (cf.\ also \citep{catalini:2015}), which highlights their positive contribution to the scientific process.
+We also note that while negative papers have indeed sharply increased in numbers in the NLP domain (at least) recently, from a historical perspective, they are still on relatively low level.